 Training Awards in the Osteoporosis research field.
 Priority will be given to doctoral and posdoctoral training awards.

 Training Awards in the Parkinson’s Disease research field.
-All candidates must also submit an application to the Parkinson Canada.
-Amount of the Ph.D. award: $20,000 to $25,000 per year.
+Candidates must also submit an application to Parkinson Canada.
+Amount of the Ph.D. award: $21,000 to $25,000 per year.